John Thune: Trade

 In January 2018, Thune was among 36 Republican senators to sign a letter to President Trump requesting he preserve the North American Free Trade Agreement by modernizing it for the economy of the 21st century.
 In July 2018, as the Trump administration pushed for aid for agricultural producers affected by retaliatory tariffs, Thune said the plan offered a "false and short-term" sense of security and cited the importance of fair and free trade for South Dakota's farmers.

 2020 presidential election results

 In December 2020, Thune said he opposed any further efforts to challenge the 2020 presidential election results.
 He argued that such efforts would "go down like a shot dog" in the Senate.
-Then-President Donald Trump, who contended that the election results were illegitimate and that he had defeated Democratic nominee Joe Biden, responded by attacking Thune on Twitter and publicly calling on South Dakota governor Kristi Noem to challenge him in a 2022 U.S. Senate primary.
+Then-President Donald Trump, who contended that the election results were illegitimate and that he had defeated Democratic nominee Joe Biden, responded by attacking Thune on Twitter and publicly calling on South Dakota governor Kristi Noem to challenge him in a 2022 U.S. Senate primary (she declined).
 Thune directly denounced Trump for attempting to overturn the results of the 2020 election and his role in the January 6, 2021, riot at the Capitol.
 He called his involvement and that of the rioters "inexcusable".
 Thune voted to certify the 2020 presidential election results.